genderbias/gender-bias-in-IR/README.md

 | 22992   | are humans still considered animals          | Neutral          |
 | 362845  | how to get students loans without a cosigner | Neutral          |

 ### Code
-- `code/train.py`: The code for fine-tuning BERT on queries_gender_annotated dataset or any other dataset.
+- **Training** - [`code/train.py`](https://github.com/genderbias/gender-bias-in-relevance-judgements/blob/main/code/train.py): The code for fine-tuning BERT on queries_gender_annotated dataset or any other dataset.
-- `codes/predict.py`: In any case that you do not want to train the model, you can download the pre-trianed model and use predict.py  for predicting the gender of queries.
+- **Predicting**- [`codes/predict.py`](https://github.com/genderbias/gender-bias-in-relevance-judgements/blob/main/code/predict.py): In any case that you do not want to train the model, you can download our [pre-trianed model](https://drive.google.com/file/d/1_YTRs4v5DVUGUffnRHS_3Yk4qteJKO6w/view?usp=sharing) and use `predict.py`  for predicting the gender of queries.
-### Fine_Tuned Model
-You can also use the [fine-tuned BERT model](https://drive.google.com/file/d/1_YTRs4v5DVUGUffnRHS_3Yk4qteJKO6w/view?usp=sharing), which has been already trained on queries_gender_annotated dataset, as your pre-trained model and use it for your query gender identification task.
-You can load the model and fine-tune it using `code/train.py` and also predict the gender of queries by running `codes/predict.py`.

 ## Psychological Characteristics Quantification
 Our approach for quantifying bias is based on measuring different psychological characteristics of the relevance judgement documents associated with each query.
 To investigate this, we employ Linguistic Inquiry and Word Count (LIWC) text analytics toolkit to compute the degree to which different psychological characteristics are observed in relevance judgement documents.
-These Psychological characteristics related to the queries of each group can be found in `results/psychological analysis` folder.
+These Psychological characteristics related to the queries of each group can be found in [`results/psychological analysis`](https://github.com/genderbias/gender-bias-in-relevance-judgements/tree/main/results/psychological%20analysis) folder.